 Immigration Justice Task Force

-The Immigration Justice Task Force supports the immigrant community in several meaningful ways, including our association with groups (Together Colorado, Colorado Immigrant Rights Coalition, Metro Denver, and Boulder Valley Sanctuary Coalitions) that advocate for immigrant justice.
-We are continually called on to participate in actions which support our immigrant neighbors.
+The Immigration Justice Task Force is associated with other local groups (Together Colorado, Colorado Immigrant Rights Coalition, Metro Denver, and BASIC, the Boulder Area Sanctuary and Immigration Coalition, that advocate for immigrant justice.
+We are called on to participate in actions which support our immigrant neighbors.

 Some of these actions include attending vigils with other community and religious groups when immigrants appear in court or at ICE offices; contacting legislators to advocate for laws that advance immigrants’ safety and rights through emails, letter writing, attending legislative committee meetings and/or press conferences; providing educational forums for both immigrants and their allies; and volunteering to document ICE raids and support those affected by such raids.

-Contact email@example.com for further information and opportunities to participate.
+Contact Bob Norris for further information and opportunities to participate.